A. B. C. Sibthorpe

-Aaron Belisarius Cosmo Sibthorpe (183?–1916) was a nineteenth century African historian.
+Aaron Belisarius Cosmo Sibthorpe (183?–1916) was a nineteenth century Sierra Leonean historian.
 He published both History and Geography of Sierra Leone in 1868.

 Sibthorpe was born somewhere near Benin, and after being captured and enslaved, he became a Liberated African in colonial Sierra Leone while still a youth.
 He remained in Sierra Leone all his life.
 He became a school teacher, teaching in villages around Freetown.

 He became a prominent member of the Creole community.
 However, by the time of his death he had been forgotten.